 Butler works in two ways.
 First, it is smart.
 It looks at past actions on your board and recommends automation based on your behavior.

 Second, it enables you to create rules to automate repetitive tasks.
-For instance, if you want the content manager to be alerted when an attachment has been added to the card by a writer, just create a rule to make that happen automatically!
+For instance, if you want the content manager to be alerted when the writer adds an attachment to the card, just create a rule to make that happen automatically!

-Take action: Create a rule using Trello’s Butler Power-Up that will improve your content management.
+Take action: Create a rule using Trello’s Butler feature that will improve your content management.